scribe-org/Scribe-Data/CONTRIBUTING.md

 > First, install `uv` if you don't already have it by following the [official installation guide](https://docs.astral.sh/uv/getting-started/installation/).

     ```bash
-    uv sync --all-extras  # create .venv and install all dependencies from uv.lock
+    uv sync --all-groups  # create .venv and install all dependencies from uv.lock

     # Unix or macOS:
     source .venv/bin/activate